vliz-be-opsci/rocrate-to-pages/README.md

 this with Python, it may be convenient since Python would already be configured in your workflow.

-### .github/dependabot.yml

-The template repository enables GitHub's dependabot for keeping dependencies up to date (it generates pull requests when new versions are found).
-The template file enables dependabot for Docker (since we're using Docker for the GitHub Action), and GitHub Actions to keep any workflow dependencies up to date.

 ### .github/workflows/build.yml

 This workflow runs on pushes and pull requests against the main branch.
 It